 I'm highlighting Sumos in this recipe to showcase the qualities that lie inside, something you may pass up based on outer looks alone.
 They're sweet with low acidity, easier to peel than a clementine, have great texture, and are seedless!

-Nothing against the navel, but I’m a surefire fan of these guys first.
-They’re in season January through April.
-Hope you try them if you haven’t already!
+Nothing against the navel, but I'm a surefire fan of these guys first.
+Sumo oranges are in season January through April.
+Hope you try them if you haven't already!
 And have no fear, this recipe will work substituting navels or several clementines if needed.

 Always mix in a high-quality blender on low speed with frozen ingredients, otherwise you're vessel will freeze.
 Seriously.
 Pun intended.